HKUST-Aerial-Robotics/Teach-Repeat-Replan/README.md

 ```
   ./config_gcc.sh
 ```
-to finish the configuration.
+to finish the configuration

-If failed, you can manually install them one by one:
+Or, you can manually install them one by one:
 ```
   sudo apt-get install ros-kinetic-joy
   sudo apt-get install libnlopt-dev